 Despite people thinking it affects just your mental state, stress can leave you both mentally and physically exhausted.

-Stress can leave you feeling:
+Stress can also leave you feeling:

-- unable to concentrate
+- Unable to concentrate

-- unable to make decisions
+- Unable to make decisions

 Stress may also cause physical symptoms such as:

-- stomach pain
+- Stomach pain

-- a feeling of sickness
+- A feeling of sickness

-- sleep problems
+- Sleep problems

-- a feeling of tiredness that makes it difficult to do anything
+- A feeling of tiredness that makes it difficult to do anything

-And of course, we all know the effect stress symptoms can have on our personal relationships.
-If we're stressed after a long and busy day, we're far more likely to snap or to become angry at our loved ones.
+And of course, we all know the effect stress symptoms can have on our relationships.
+If we're stressed after a long and busy day, we're far more likely to snap or become angry at our loved ones.

 How to reduce stress

-Research in 2016 found that people in their sixties who work in high-stress jobs and have little freedom or control to make decisions at work are 15% more likely to die than those in low-stress roles.
+Research from Indiana University Kelley School of Business in 2016 found that people in their sixties who work in high-stress jobs and have little freedom or control to make decisions at work are 15% more likely to die than those in low-stress roles.

 Feeling your stress levels rise just thinking about it?
-Here are 27 science-backed ways to tackle your stress, right now.
+Here are 10 science-backed ways to tackle your stress, right now.

-#1.
-Work out regularly
+1. Working out regularly

-#2.
-Practise breathing exercises
+2. Practice breathing exercises

-#3.
-Try some online therapy
+3. Try some online therapy

-For example, Mindbox is a website that offers around the clock help for people struggling with a range of mental health issues—from anxiety and panic attacks to stress management.
-Their mission is to "provide the best therapy, in the right place, when you need it the most".
+For example, Mindbox is a website that offers around-the-clock help for people struggling with a range of mental health issues—from anxiety and panic attacks to stress management.
+Its mission is to provide the best therapy, in the right place, when you need it the most.

 At woman&home we believe it’s important to be able to access support whenever and however you need it, which is why we have partnered with Mindbox to offer you an exclusive discount of up to 50% off their services.

 Due to our human need for connection and physical presence, spending time in the presence of friends can be extremely beneficial.

-#5.
-Eat foods rich in key vitamins and minerals
+5. Eat foods rich in key vitamins and minerals

-So stock up on spinach, pumpkin seeds, broccoli, fish, nuts, beans and wholegrains.
-There is evidence to suggest that some supplements can help anxiety too.
+So stock up on spinach, pumpkin seeds, broccoli, fish, nuts, beans, and whole grains.
+There is evidence to suggest that some anxiety supplements can help too.

-Having fun reduces the level of stress hormones in your body.
-Turn off the news and horror films, and watch a comedy, or read a joke book to relax your nervous system.
-It responds to pictures of trauma as if it has to protect you in similar circumstances, so give it some time off.
+And whatever you do, turn off the news and horror films.
+Watch a comedy or an episode of your favorite show to relax your nervous system instead, as it responds to pictures of trauma as if it has to protect you in similar circumstances, so give it some time off.